liamcarr6/liamcarr6/README.md

-- 👋 Hi, I’m @liamcarr6
+- 👋 Hi, I’m Liam Carr
 - 👀 I’m interested in Cybersecurity, Front-End development and anything else IT related
 - 🌱 I’m currently learning a range of techonlogies including Javascript, PHP, CSS, Google API, Kali Linux, Ethical Hacking, Network Technolgoies
-- 📫 How to reach me - LiamCcrr66@gmail.com
+- 📫 How to reach me - LiamCarr66@gmail.com

 <!---
 liamcarr6/liamcarr6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.